tripplyons/use-ethers-modal/README.md

 # use-ethers-modal

-A React context for using web3modal + ethers.js in a dapp
+A React context for using ethers.js + web3modal in a dapp

+## Usage

+See [example-app/src/App.js](example-app/src/App.js) for example usage.